Social Security Basics

-To be found disabled under the Social Security rules you cannot be earning, on average, more than $1,310 gross income per month.
-If your average monthly gross earnings are $1,310 or more, Social Security will find that you are performing substantial gainful activity.
+To be found disabled under the Social Security rules, you cannot be earning, on average, more than $1,550 in gross income per month during 2024.
+Please note that this dollar amount changes each year.
 There are special rules that apply for determining your gross income if you are self-employed.
 There are also separate earning allowances if you are legally blind.
 While these are the general rules of substantial gainful activity and step one of the evaluation, there are exceptions that exist depending on the circumstances of your work such as whether you have any reasonable accommodations in place.

 STEP TWO: Do You Have a Condition(s) That SSA Will Consider Severe?

-Even if your condition does not meet or equal a listing, you can still be found disabled.
-SSA will move to Step 4.
+Even if your condition does not meet a listing, you can still be found disabled, SSA will move to Step 4.

 Substantial Gainful Activity